ningchencontact/azure-docs.zh-tw/articles/iot-hub/tutorial-routing.md

   -Name $iotHubName `
   -EventHubConsumerGroupName $iotHubConsumerGroup `
   -EventHubEndpointName "events"

+# The storage account name must be globally unique, so add a random number to the end.
+$storageAccountName = "contosostorage$(Get-Random)"
+Write-Host "storage account name is " $storageAccountName

 # Create the storage account to be used as a routing destination.
 # Save the context for the storage account